 The Most Humane, Least-Restrictive Alternative

-US Customs and Border Patrol officials recently confirmed that a Honduran man strangled himself in his holding cell last month after he learned he would be separated from his family.
+U.S. Customs and Border Protection officials recently confirmed that a Honduran man strangled himself in his holding cell last month after he learned he would be separated from his family.

-Over the weekend, asylum-seeking mothers who have been transferred a federal detention center in SeaTac, just south of Seattle-Tacoma International Airport, told a group of lawmakers who visited the immigrant jail Saturday that they could hear their children screaming for them in another room.
+Over the weekend, asylum-seeking mothers who have been transferred a federal immigrant jail in SeaTac, just south of Seattle-Tacoma International Airport, told a group of lawmakers who visited the jail Saturday that they could hear their children screaming for them in another room.

 The image of that facility was “seared in my mind,” Senator Merkley said during a press call.
 “This just goes beyond anything I could imagine.
 It’s morally bankrupt.
 It’s wrong on every level.
 As everyone understands, you don’t hurt children in order to influence policy choices of their parents.”

-Like separation, incarceration offers a similar set of traumas for children, even when they do remain with their parents.
-As Truthout has previously reported, women and children must endure the migratory traumas of crossing through Mexico to the US, where threats from gangs and traffickers often rival the violence of the Central American Northern Triangle.
-After surviving the journey, separation and/or incarceration acts as a final traumatic blow.
+Like separation, detention offers a similar set of traumas for children, even when they do remain with their parents.
+As Truthout has previously reported, women and children must endure the migratory traumas of crossing through Mexico to the U.S., where threats from gangs and traffickers often rival the violence of the Central American Northern Triangle.
+After surviving the journey, separation and/or detention acts as a final traumatic blow.
 Both can have long-lasting impacts affecting the psychological and neurological development of children, according to child psychologists and pediatricians.

 Community management provides a measure of accountability while keeping families together and out of custody.